fbpx

 The "Etched" Texture (Secret Rares)

 If you run your finger over a "Special Illustration Rare" (2 Gold Stars) or a "Hyper Rare" (3 Gold Stars), you will feel ridges and patterns.
-This is not printed ink; it is Hot Foil Stamping.

 The Manufacturing Secret: Instead of simply printing on top, a heated die presses the foil pattern into the card stock.
 This process, known as debossing, creates a physical 3D effect that catches light from specific angles—making it the single hardest feature for counterfeiters to replicate.